 The story is set about a decade into the future where a deadly snowfall suddenly strikes.
 The protagonist - who along with his family and a few friends was sheltered safely at home - must then try to survive in the new desolate and hostile environment: finding rations to live, avoiding all contact with this fluorescent snow that kills everything it comes in contact with, and, most importantly, battling fear, desperation and the potential threat of fellow human survivors.
 As the story progresses, the real cause of the snowfall is revealed and the protagonist is quickly drafted into a makeshift resistance army.

 Widely considered a masterpiece, its reading is highly suggested.
 There is a sequel, made in 1976-77, which is a bit more Darker and Edgier, and mostly regarded quite a good comic but not as brilliant as the original.
 There was later a third installment, notoriously infamous for lack of endorsement by the original authors, with Oesterheld being already dead and hired writers and artists who remained anonymous at the time.
-Starting in the nineties, a lot of other sequels and homages, both official and unofficial, were released, cementing it as an important part of Argentine pop culture.
+Starting in The '90s, a lot of other sequels and homages, both official and unofficial, were released, cementing it as an important part of Argentine pop culture.
 Solano López eventually created the Universo Eternauta brand ("Eternaut Universe") in order to publish both new and old (with bonus material) stories.